tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 crossing over the point of no return.
 However, compare and contrast to

-Young Royals, where the tragedy is rooted in emotional unfulfillment.
+*Young Royals*, where the tragedy is rooted in emotional unfulfillment.
 After

 undergoing a degree of emotional growth,